 - You may not have your foot above the clutch while driving

-- You may press the button in when pulling the handbrake
+- You must press the button when pulling the handbrake

 - You must first slow down and push the clutch moments before stopping

-- You may keep your hands on the steering wheel except when you change gears
+- You must keep your hands on the steering wheel except when you change gears

 - You may not down-gear when stopping.

 You must observe